mpnally/Terrifically-Simple-JSON/README.md

  ]
 }
 ```

+The 3rd and 7th lines violate rule 1—they introduce JSON objects that have no meaning in the conceptual model
+The 2nd and 6th lines violate rule 2—they introduce JSON names that are not properties of the entity on the data model
+Line 9 violates rule 3—`birthplace` is a property name, not a value.

 VS-JSON defines a special JSON property whose name is `_id`.
 It is used to define the identity of an object.